CaryMosley/Mod4ProjectRecommendation/README.md

 ![models](https://github.com/CaryMosley/Mod4ProjectRecommendation/blob/CaryM/images/longtail.png)

-We grouped our fils into ratings buckets of top, average, and low and then created word clouds to see if plot could be useful in classifying our films.
+We grouped our films into ratings buckets of top, average, and low and then created word clouds to see if plot could be useful in classifying our films.
 Based on these word clouds they will not perform well as the most common words seem to be very similar.

 ![models](https://github.com/CaryMosley/Mod4ProjectRecommendation/blob/CaryM/images/wordcloudtop.png)